-Students may also sell books back to Virtual Bookstore, either through the Virtual Bookstore website or at an on-campus buyback at the end of each semester.
+Students may also sell books back to Virtual Bookstore through the Virtual Bookstore website.

 While at DCC, students are encouraged to take every opportunity to develop a personal library for use in future Christian service.
 Therefore, in addition to course-related books and supplies, the DCC Virtual Bookstore sells books recommended by professors for additional study.